 - Do not be afraid to advocate for yourself.
 If you have questions or concerns about your treatment, respectfully ask your physician.

 If you are unable to work or have suffered permanent impairment as a result of your work-related injury, you may be entitled to disability benefits.
 Disability benefits for lost wages are usually subject to a waiting period of seven days, not including the date of injury.
 However, if you are out of work for more than two weeks, your benefit payment will include those first seven days.

 If you are unable to work as a result of your injury or disease, you may be entitled to total disability benefits.
-You will receive a weekly benefit of 66 2/3% of your average weekly wage, subject to a maximum and minimum amount.
-In 2015, the most you can receive is $629 per week; the minimum is $20 per week.
+You will receive a weekly benefit of 66 2/3% of your average weekly wage, subject to a maximum amount.
+In 2017, the most you can receive is $661 per week.

 If you are temporarily totally disabled, you will receive benefits until you are able to return to work.
 If you are permanently totally disabled, you will receive benefits for the remainder of your life.

 Temporary Partial Disability

 If you are able to return to part-time or modified work, but you are earning less than your normal wages, you may be eligible for temporary partial disability benefits.
 These benefits are 66 2/3% of the difference in your earnings.
 For example, if your usual wage was $500 per week, and you’re earning $400 per week due to your disability, you will receive 66 2/3% of $100 (the difference in your earnings), or $66.23 per week.